The Need for a Foundry

 Below: From The Age, 20 October 1976, p.
 29

 Below: Letterhead from a letter to the Lonsdale Street Dandenong branch of the National Bank of Australia, dated 11th April 1967.
 Note the address ‘Grace Street, Dandenong’.
 According to street directories of the time, the portion of Cheltenham Road known as Grace street was renamed as Cheltenham Road sometime around 1966.
-From then onwards, the foundary’s address was 51 Cheltenham Road.
+From then onwards, the foundary’s address was 51 Cheltenham Road (see map near top of this article).

 Below: An advertisement in the Dandenong Lions Club Recipe Book, 1971 or ’72.